Go back

 B: Identify new Selling Angles.

 C: Rewrite to change the voice.
-If the first draft was written as an authority piece this new one could be more approachable.
+If the first draft had been written as an authoritative piece, this new one would have been more approachable.
 Like a conversation with a wise friend.
-Same content just presented differently.
+It’s the same content, just presented differently.

 These are 3 examples.